NestaRizkia/NestaRizkia/README.md

 demonstrating a genuine interest in technology and innovation.

 ## Expert In :
-Java programming languages,
+- Java programming languages
-C programming languages,
+- C programming languages
-Microsoft Word,
+- Microsoft Word
-Powerpoint and Google Slide,
+- Powerpoint and Google Slide
-and Excel
+-  Excel

-Now i am working on Proyek 1 : Pengembangan Perangkat Lunak Desktop
+## Project
+I have contributed to some project :
+ - TicTacToe in C Languages
+ - Making many PowerPoint

 ## Contact